GSA-TTS/federal-website-standards/standards/index.md

+---
+layout: layouts/page
+title: List of federal web standards
+eleventyNavigation:
+  key: Standards
+  order: 2
+---

 This is a prototype.
 The information on this site is not official.

-[Gov website ribbon]

 # Federal web standards